shimmeringbee/shimmeringbee.io/content/docs/introduction.md

 ![Shimmering Bee Controller Stack](/imgs/docs/introduction/controller-stack.png)

-### apiarist
+### controller

-Apiarist is a working title for the software which will become the bridge/gateway.
+The controller is the Zigbee controller/gateway/hub.
 It will consume Zigbee events and messages, harmonise those into a standard set of interfaces for devices, and expose them via numerious interfaces.
 The following interfaces are being considered:

 * http/https API
   * **Shimmering Bee**